 Five working sessions

-"In the face of the democratic and environmental crises we are facing, we must act," Bessac explains the convening of the Citizens' Assembly.
+"In the face of the democratic and environmental crises we are facing, we must act," Bessac explained the convening of the Citizens' Assembly.
 "Act quickly and act together.
 This is the double prerequisite for our societies to engage - while there is still time - in a fundamental climate update that leaves no one behind," Bessac continues.
 It is also about responsibility for the residents of a working-class neighbourhood that is doubly marked by social and environmental inequality.
 A neighbourhood that is the most densely populated in Île-de-France after Paris, where 30 per cent of the population live below the poverty line and where there are only six square metres of green space per inhabitant, compared to 12 square metres in the big cities.

 The 2019/2020 French national climate assembly that preceded "was an attempt to put into practice a broader democracy, a more active participation of citizens.
 In my opinion, this is the guarantee of the effectiveness of public action in the general interest," the president of the Est Ensemble association of municipalities says.